-Leaving Cert Preparation Guide for Students
+Leaving Cert Preparation Guide For Students

-As it is April, many of your friends and relatives are probably telling you not to stress, to keep calm and reassuring you that you have loads of time to get everything done, nevertheless this is a lot easier said than done.
+Your friends and relatives are probably telling you not to stress, to keep calm and reassuring you that you have loads of time to get everything done, nevertheless this is a lot easier said than done.

 This blog will give some tips on how to keep stress levels low and also how to use your study time effectively.

 It is said that stress is a good motivator, however stressing too much can cause many problems so it is very important to have a balance between personal life and school work.